 Kelsey Perrykkad (previously Palghat) has an interdisciplinary background, working between cognitive science and philosophy.
 She is a Post Doctoral Research Fellow in the Cognition and Philosophy Lab.

-Her PhD is about how putting together predictive processing theories of the self and autism spectrum conditions might lead us to better understand self-cognition in autism.
-She is using eye-tracking and behavioural measures in a judgement of agency task, along with other projects.
+Kelsey's PhD was conferred in mid-2021, and conducted in the lab under the primary supervision of Jakob Hohwy along with secondary supervisor Sharna Jamadar.
+Titled Self in Autism: A Predictive Perspective, the project was about how putting together predictive processing theories of the self and autism spectrum conditions might lead us to better understand self-cognition in autism.
+She primarily used eye-tracking and behavioural measures in a judgement of agency task, along with other theoretical and experimental projects.

 Perrykkad, K., Lawson, R.P, Jamadar, S.D., Hohwy, J. (2020).
 The Effect of Uncertainty on Prediction Error in the Action-Perception Loop. bioRxiv: 2020.2006.2022.166108.

 Perrykkad, K., & Hohwy, J. (2020).
 Fidgeting as Self-Evidencing: A predictive processing account of non-goal-directed action.
 New Ideas in Psychology, 56, 100750. doi:https://doi.org/10.1016/j.newideapsych.2019.100750